Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Introduction

 \subsection{Context}

-As part of the energy transition and the fight against climate change, expanding the use of green hydrogen produced from water and renewable energy through electrolysis is considered to be a promising method of reducing emissions in many hard-to-decarbonize sectors of the economy.
-It may be used to replace fossil fuels as an energy vectors, as transportation fuels, and for producing reactive agents in certain industrial processes \cite{InternationalEnergyAgency2019TheOpportunities}.
-To reach its theoretical potential, the \textit{low-carbon hydrogen economy} \cite{InternationalEnergyAgency2019TheOpportunities} requires a large amount of investment both in production facilities, and in fostering consumption use cases in industry.
-Development of the industry is lagging behind what is required to meet global climate ambitions due to the significant financial commitments required and the uncertainty involved in operating costs and demand growth \cite{InternationalEnergyAgencyIEA2023Global2023}.
+As part of the energy transition and the fight against climate change, expanding the use of green hydrogen produced from water and renewable energy through electrolysis is considered to be a promising method of reducing emissions in many hard-to-decarbonise sectors of the economy.
+Aside from decarbonising current use cases of hydrogen such as fertiliser production and oil refining, green hydrogen may be used in the future to replace fossil fuels in logistics, in the creation of sustainable shipping and aviation fuels, as well as a chemical agent or feedstock in certain industrial processes (\cite{InternationalEnergyAgency2019TheOpportunities}).

+Development of the \textit{low-carbon hydrogen economy} (\cite{InternationalEnergyAgency2019TheOpportunities}) requires investment in both supply and demand.
+Production necessitates investment in expensive electrolysers, and use of hydrogen on the demand side often requires re-tooling or new equipment.
+There is also considerable uncertainty in production costs for green hydrogen, as they are closely related to electricity prices which are highly volatile and sensitive to geopolitical shocks.

+Attracting the necessary financing to cover these high capital costs can be difficult given the risk-aversion of lenders with respect to the aforementioned risks (\cite{GreenHydrogenOrganisation2022GreenProjects}), as well as the high cost of capital and slow implementation of regulation (\cite{InternationalEnergyAgency2023Global2023}).
+As a result, green hydrogen project investment is lagging behind the pace and volume required to meet global climate ambitions (\cite{InternationalEnergyAgency2023Global2023,Odenweller2024TheGap}).

-Green hydrogen producers require long-term confidence in demand for their product to make their projects \textit{bankable} and attract the necessary investment to cover the significant capital costs.
-The natural solution for this uncertainty is to find industrial customers willing to engage in bilateral \textit{offtake} contracts, or \textit{Hydrogen Purchase Agreements} (HPA's) \cite{Lee2023FinancingEconomies}, wherein a future producer and a future consumer of hydrogen commit to exchanges of a certain quantity of hydrogen over an extended period.
-The producer's motivation is therefore to find a suitable consumer to partner with.
+Green hydrogen producers require long-term confidence in demand for their product to make their projects \textit{bankable} and attract the necessary financing to cover significant capital costs (\cite{Craen2023FinancingProject,Scholvin2025De-riskingAfrica}).
+Especially given that markets for green hydrogen do not currently exist, the natural solution for this uncertainty is to find industrial customers willing to engage in bilateral \textit{offtake} contracts, or \textit{Hydrogen Purchase Agreements} (HPA's), wherein a future producer and a future consumer of hydrogen commit to exchanges of hydrogen over an extended period (\cite{Craen2023FinancingProject,Scholvin2025De-riskingAfrica}).